 Here are some potential reasons you may feel colder than the average person:

 - Calorie consumption: You may be cold because you aren’t consuming enough calories to metabolize food into the energy your body needs.
 Aim for the recommended number of calories, based on your age, gender and activity level.

 - Staying active: Physical exercise gets blood flowing to your muscles, increasing your body temperature.
 Try walking, working out with weights or getting up from your desk every hour for an office stroll.

 - Muscle mass: Men on average have more muscle mass than women.
 This may be one reason why men generally “run hotter” than women.
 Muscle mass affects your body’s metabolism — the more you have, the warmer you will feel.

 - Body fat: In addition to needing the proper muscle mass and calorie consumption to stay warm, you also need a certain amount of body fat.
 Older adults often struggle with this condition.

-- Smoking Habits: Inhaling cigarette smoke increases your risk for peripheral artery disease (PAD), a common circulatory problem that slows blood flow to extremities, causing your legs or feet to be cold, numb or weak.
+- Smoking habits: Inhaling cigarette smoke increases your risk for peripheral artery disease (PAD), a common circulatory problem that slows blood flow to extremities, causing your legs or feet to be cold, numb or weak.
 Ask your doctor about getting help to quit smoking.

-Feeling chilled may also be a sign of a medical issue, though keep in mind that such conditions would likely come with a number of other symptoms, as well.
-Two of the more common medical reasons for cold sensitivity are:
+Feeling chilly may also be a sign of a medical issue, though keep in mind that such conditions would likely come with a number of other symptoms, as well.
+Consult your primary care physician if you have concerns.